-Students may request an appointment with Financial Aid, Student Services, Admissions or Education outside of these regular business hours for tutoring or other assistance.
+Students may request an appointment with Financial Aid, Student Services, Admissions or Student Accounting outside of these regular business hours by contacting the office directly.

 ORIENTATION

 To facilitate students' transition to the College, Helms College offers an orientation program that all new students are expected to attend prior to the first day of classes.
 The orientation program introduces students to Helms College, its expectations of them, services available and student regulations, policies and procedures.
 An important aspect of the orientation program is to help students to gain familiarity with their intended program of study.
 During the orientation program, the administration and staff outline the program requirements, introduce students to the classroom and laboratory facilities and familiarize students with the classroom policies and procedures, classroom conduct and expectations, and student assessment and grading policies.